 Science agrees that while estrogen therapy may work, the inconclusive results may be generated by the fact that not all treated bitches were, in fact, bred.
 This puts a lot of pressure on the vet’s diagnosis skills, as unnecessary estrogen treatments will impact the overall health of your pet.

-However, in order to have all facts, we have to take a closer look at the two possible morning pills for dogs.
+However, in order to have all the facts, we have to take a closer look at the two possible morning pills for dogs.

 1. Diethylstilbestrol (DES)